zakmayfield/login-signup-component/README.md

 # Simple login / signup component using routes and validation.
-Styled with ChakraUI and vanilla CSS
+Styled with ChakraUI and vanilla CSS.